voxpupuli/puppet-lldpd/REFERENCE.md

 Data type: `Boolean`

-Enable or disable the installation of jq (doesn't manage maybe needed third-part repositories like EPEL)
+Enable or disable the installation of jq (this manages only the package, not any repository that you might need)

 ##### `repourl`